votchallenge/toolkit-legacy/tracker/index.md

 definition file.
 The definition file is a Matlab/Octave script with the name `tracker_<identifier>.m` that has to be visible to the interpreted (located in path).
-The file should define the following variables that are used by create_tracker to construct the descriptor structure:
+The file should define the following variables that are used by tracker_load to construct the descriptor structure:

 -   **tracker_identifier** *(string)*: Tracker identifier string.
 See valid_identifier for more details.